-The Village is a member of the Northern Pueblos Regional Planning Organization (NPRTPO).
+The Village is a member of the Northern Pueblos Regional Transportation Planning Organization (NPRTPO).
 The NPRTPO is a state-designated organization that orchestrates rural transportation planning with local and regional government agencies.
 The NPRTPO develops the Regional Transportation Improvement Plan Recommendation, a regional transportation plan consisting of project recommendations from rural, municipal, county, and tribal governments within the region.
-The Village will participate in regional transportation and transit planning efforts sponsored by Taos County, DOT, the Regional Transit Authority, the Town of Taos Chili Line, the Northern Pueblos Planning Organization, or the Intergovernmental Council of the Enchanted.
+The Village will participate in regional transportation and transit planning efforts sponsored by Taos County, New Mexico Department of Transportation (NMDOT), the North Central Regional Transit District (NCRTD), the Town of Taos Chile Line, the NPRTPO, and Intergovernmental Council of the Enchanted Circle.

-The North Central Regional Transit District (RTD) took over bus services from the Town of Taos Chile Line in 2015.
-The RTD provides bus services to the Village during the regular ski season.
-In addition, the Village subsidizes a transit service provided by TSV.
-Inc. that provides free shuttle service primarily to anyone who works in the Village.
+The NCRTD took over bus services from the Town of Taos Chile Line in 2015.
+The NCRTD provides bus services to the Village during the regular ski season from December to March.
+There is no fare for this service between the Town of Taos and Taos Ski Valley.
+There is also service from Taos to Santa Fe.
+The Village subsidizes a transit service provided by TSVI that provides free shuttle service primarily to people who works in the Village.
+TSVI provides daily shuttle service to Albuquerque and Santa Fe airports during ski season.